-Applicants will be reviewed for admission after the following forms (if applicable) have been received:

-- 1. Completed School of Nursing application with applicable fee. - 2.
-High School graduate transcript (past or current) and/or GED (if applicable) - 3.
-College and /or post-secondary education transcripts (past and current) (if applicable) - 4.
-Report from TOEFL (Test of English as Foreign Language if applicable) - References Three references are required.
-Suggestions are a teacher, guidance counselor, spiritual counselor or employer.
-Relatives and peers are not acceptable.
-References are to be submitted in an un-opened envelope with the writer's signature across the seal.
-In order to maintain objectivity, GLHSON faculty and staff will not provide references for applicants. - 6.
-NOTE: Applicants are responsible for obtaining and submitting official high school, post-secondary education, and college transcripts to the School of Nursing.
-These must be in un-opened envelopes with a signature across the seal.
+- B. Applicants will be reviewed for admission after the following forms (if applicable) have been received: - 1.
+Completed School of Nursing application - 2.
+Write a statement of purpose essay describing why you want to be a nurse (approximately 250 words).
+Essay can be uploaded in Empower or submitted via email to nursing program. - 3.
+High School graduate transcript (past or current) and/or GED (if applicable) - 4.
+College and /or post-secondary education transcripts (past and current) (if applicable) - 5.
+LPN License (if applicable) - 6.
+Report from TOEFL (Test of English as Foreign Language if applicable) NOTE: Applicants are responsible for obtaining and submitting official high school, post-secondary education, and college transcripts to the School of Nursing.
+These can be directly sent from the Institution electronically or must be in an sealed envelopes with a signature across the seal.
 Attendance at any other institution must be reported at the time of application.
 Failure to indicate at the time of application that the individual has taken courses at another institution will result in denial of credit transfer from that specific institution.
-Any other misrepresentation or material omission of fact in an application will result in the denial or revocation of admission.

-If the above requirements are met, the student may be scheduled for an interview with faculty members to assess the applicant's motivation, personal qualities, academic potential, and aptitude for the nursing profession.
+Any other misrepresentation or material omission of fact in an application will result in the denial or revocation of admission - C. If the above requirements are met, the student may be scheduled for an interview with faculty members to assess the applicant's motivation, personal qualities, academic potential, and aptitude for the nursing profession.